toutjavascript/infollama-proxy/README.md

 ## Define tokens

 Token definitions ar set in the `users.conf` file.
-This text file lists the token line by line with this format:
+This text file lists the tokens line by line with this format:

 ```
 user_type:user_name:token